feinstaub/feinstaub.github.io/kreenshot-editor/index.md

 Download
 --------
-* Currently there is only a [binary package for openSUSE 13.2](https://software.opensuse.org/package/kreenshot-editor)
+* Currently there is a binary package only [for openSUSE 13.2](https://software.opensuse.org/package/kreenshot-editor)
+* For source code dowload see "Contribute" section below.

 Discuss
 -------